bw-tipsease-aug2019/marketing-page/README.md

 At minimum, this site should have the following:

-    * A call to action on the website should be a button that links the user over to the React application that thr Front End Architects are building.
+* A call to action on the website should be a button that links the user over to the React application that the Front End Architects are building.

 * Include responsive mobile and desktop screen widths.

 * A description about the service.

-    * Be hosted on hosting platform like "Netlify" or "Github Pages."
-Tipsease homepage - https://bw-tipsease-aug2019.github.io/marketing-page/index.html
+* Be hosted on hosting platform like "Netlify" or "Github Pages." --- [Tipsease Homepage](https://bw-tipsease-aug2019.github.io/marketing-page/index.html)